ostis-ai/py-sc-kpm/README.md

 ) -> ScAddr: ...
 ```

-Agent wait function: Waits for generation of arc to reaction node for some seconds.
+Agent wait function: Waits for generation of arc from reaction node for some seconds.
 Default reaction_node is `action_finished`.

 ```python